snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

     open-webui serve
     ```

-    If you wanna share your model service to others so that they can also have a try, you may find [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) helpful (it is free).
+    If you wanna share your model service to others so that they can also have a try, you may find [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) very helpful (it's free!).
 Some guide [here](https://medium.com/design-bootcamp/how-to-setup-a-cloudflare-tunnel-and-expose-your-local-service-or-application-497f9cead2d3).

 ## Some Observations

 I haven't tested the models in a comprehensive way.
 Here are some of my observations:

-- Both models works well on prompts like
+- Both models works well on classical prompts like
-    - How many ‘r’s is in the word ‘strawberry’?
+    - How many ‘r’s is in the word ‘strawberry’? (see the video at the beginning of this post)
     - Which is bigger, 9.8 or 9.11?

     (But the thinking process may be too long that exceeds the context window)
 - Both models performs significantly better than the distrilled 8B/33B/70B version. (writing poems, provide math model examples, etc.)
-- The 4-bit version seems to be 'safer' than the 1.73-bit version.
+- The 4-bit version seems to be "safer" than the 1.73-bit version.
 It is more likely to reject "offensive" or "silly" prompts.
 For example:

     Prompt: